-We are a leading provider of cloud-based payroll and HCM software solutions for medium-sized organizations, which we define as those having between 20 and 1,000 employees.
+We are a cloud-based provider of payroll and HCM software solutions for medium-sized organizations, which we define as those having between 20 and 1,000 employees.
 Our comprehensive and easy-to-use solutions enable our clients to manage their workforces more effectively.
-As of June 30, 2013, we served approximately 6,850 clients across the U.S., which on average had over 100 employees.
+As of June 30, 2013, we served approximately 6,850 clients across the U.S., which on average had between 95 and 115 employees during each of the last three fiscal years.
 Our solutions help drive strategic human capital decision-making and improve employee engagement by enhancing the HR, payroll and finance capabilities of our clients.